genderkit/genderkit/_articles/bras.md

 * *Don’t wear it tighter than you need*, as this can weaken the elastic
 * Remember, the *elastic will naturally slacken* over time: that’s why there are multiple sets of hooks at the back
 * You *don’t need to wash it after every wear*: once every 3 or 4 wears is fine.
 Some people only wash theirs once a week.
-* Some bras need to be hand-washed, but *most can go in the washing machine*
-  * A *mesh lingerie bag* will help prevent it from getting tangled with other laundry items
+* Some bras need to be hand-washed, but *most can go in the washing machine*.
+A *mesh lingerie bag* will help prevent it from getting tangled with other laundry items
 * After washing, *air drying is best*: the heat from a tumble dryer can reduce the elasticity of the straps